khoale-groove/how-to-optimization-react-native/flow.md

   Need:
    - make sure 60 FPS and native look and feel to your apps.
-   - Deliver smooth UI performance by default Structure RN framework: javacript only run one thread.
+   - Deliver smooth UI performance by default Structure RN framework: only run one thread.
 2.